 Another limitation of Med-Pay coverage, which is akin to the previous limitation, is the manner in which the insurance adjuster has the authority to reject part of your treatment for payment under the auspices that the treatment was not necessary.
 So, you are on the hook to pay for these bills, even though you have medical payments coverage to pay for them.
 Again, legal counsel can normally get this problem favorably resolved, but the insurance adjuster will take advantage of unrepresented people, which can make life for such individuals more difficult.

 Finally, most Med-Pay coverage terms require the medical treatment to be concluded within two years from the date of the auto collision.
 Sometimes the injured person waits too long to get treatment or diagnostic tests, which otherwise should have been covered by Med-Pay coverage.
 When the coverage period lapses, the insurance adjuster terminates any further obligation to pay any more medical bills, even though the coverage has not been exhausted.

 Finally, although your deadline for depleting your Med-Pay coverage is generally two years from the date of the collision, you may not realize the urgent need to obtain all the treatment you need now, and not wait till near the end of this two-year time period.
 Most Med-Pay coverage adjusters take a dim view of your seeking medical attention near the end of the two-year period on that basis that you should have healed by then, and any new treatment cannot be related to your auto collision.
-So, if you wait until near the end of the two-year statute of limitations to hire a lawyer, the Med-Pay adjuster may not accept your medical bills you incur later on.
+So, if you wait until near the end of the two-year statute of limitations to hire a lawyer, the Med-Pay adjuster may not accept the medical bills you incur later on.
 By the time your lawsuit is filed to preserve your claim, any portion of your Med-Pay coverage that has not been used will likely be terminated by the adjuster.
 This means that you get stuck with paying all the medical bills you incurred, even though you paid for such medical payments coverage.